CareSet/Zermelo/README.md

 -------------------------

 ### Prerequisites
-You will need a modern LAMP server with at least php 7.2 and at leat Laravel 5.5 [Complete Prerequisites](documentation/Prerequisites.md)
+You will need a modern LAMP server with at least php 7.2 and at least Laravel 5.5 [Complete Prerequisites](documentation/Prerequisites.md)

 ### Quick Start